 Curriculum

-The emphasis in this course is on the experiential nature of nontraditional education
+The emphasis in course one is on the experiential nature of nontraditional education

 and adult development theory.
 Students will be familiar with various theories and